charming-art/api/docs/what-is-charming.md

 document.body.append(svg);
 ```

-Please refer to [Charming Shape](/charming-shape) from more information.
+Please refer to [Charming Shape](/charming-shape) for more information.

 ## Charming uses reactivity for dynamics